 - a) they are incurred during the implementation of the action as specified in Article 2 of the special conditions.
-In particular: - (i) costs relating to services and works shall relate to activities performed during the implementation period.
+In particular: - (i) costs relating to services and works shall relate activities performed during implementation period.
 Costs relating to supplies shall relate to delivery and installation of items during the implementation period.
-Signature of a contract, placing of an order, or entering into any commitment for expenditure within the implementation period for future delivery of services, works or supplies after expiry of the implementation period not meet do this requirement.
-Cash transfers between the coordinator and/or the other beneficiary(ies) and/or affiliated entity(ies) may not be considered
+Signature of a contract, placing of an order, or entering into any commitment for expenditure within the implementation period for future delivery of services, works or supplies after expiry of the implementation period do not meet this requirement.
+Cash transfers between coordinator and/or the other beneficiary(ies) affiliated entity(ies) may not considered as costs incurred; - (ii) costs incurred should be paid before the submission of the final reports.
+They may be paid afterwards, provided they are listed in the final report together with the estimated date of payment; - (iii) an exception is made for costs relating to final reports, including expenditure verification, audit and final evaluation of the action, which may be incurred after the implementation period of the action; - (iv) procedures to award contracts, as referred to in Article 10, may have been initiated and contracts may be concluded by the beneficiary(ies) before the start of the implementation period of the action, provided the provisions of Annex IV have been respected.